cyber0life/ApiTest/README.md

 # AuraTest
-### Testing a crud api that simulates extracting data from a json.
+### Testing a typescript CRUD api that simulates extracting data from a json.

 To run the api you must have node.js installed: